maish79/martial-arts-club/README.md

 <img src="assets/images/hero-image.png">

 ## Classes
-* In the classes section we can see a pictre of kids and Adult training in their respective classes with our trainers hightly motivated.
+* In the classes section we can see a picture of kids and Adults training in their respective classes with our trainers hightly motivated.

 <img src="assets/images/kids-adults.png">